 The fund is offered as an underlying investment option for variable annuity or life insurance contracts.
 The fund and its related companies pay the sponsoring insurance company and its related companies for distribution and other services.
 These payments may influence the insurance company to include the fund over another investment as an option in its products.
 Ask your salesperson or visit your insurance company's website for more information.

 Objectives, Strategies and Risks

 What are the fund's investment objectives?

-The fund seeks long-term capital growth.
+The fund seeks capital growth by investing in common stocks.
 Income is a secondary objective.

 What are the fund's principal investment strategies?